serenashah/earthquake-analyzer/README.md

 - ```app-prod-wrk-deployment.yml```: pulls worker container from DockerHub and deploys it in two replicas so that two workers can be working on the queue concurrently.

 ##### CSV file to be used as data:
+Features of the data include: time, magnitude, depth, number of stations, and place of earthquake.
 - ```all_month.csv```: a CSV with global earthquake data set that describes various features of the recorded earthquake

 ### Obtaining Dataset